 I previously had an MX Master 2 in light gray, but that mouse eventually discolored from exposure to the sun and oils from my hand.
 Hopefully, this MX Master 3 holds up better over time.

 Webcams seem to have been utterly ignored till very recently.
 Most are both ugly and have terrible image quality.
 The Logitech Streamcam is undoubtedly good looking.
 The microphone is pretty good and I use it daily for video calls.
 However, I can’t say that its image quality is stellar.
 The software is also both hard to use and buggy.
 Let’s hope that some updates fix those issues.
 It’s good enough for now, but I’ll likely upgrade to a mirrorless camera setup down the road.

 I, like most of you, spend a lot of time on video calls on my computer.
 I quickly lose track of time, so that’s why I have a dedicated clock that I can glance at.
-I picked this one up used, but you may be able to find it new at Muji.
+I picked this one up used since Muji seem to have discontinued it.
+You may be able to find it new at Amazon.
 I bought it because it was the best looking of various digital clocks I had seen.
 Only much later did I realize that it was designed by one of my idols, Naoto Fukasawa.

 I didn’t want my whole desk to be covered in dead artificial objects, so I keep a plant.
 This one is a succulent my wife planted in a pot and saucer that she made at the local ceramics studio.
 It’s both art and a bit of greenery to brighten my days.

 The choice of computer, in this case, isn’t that important.
 Most of my work only requires a moderately powerful computer.
 I currently switch between a 2018 15” MacBook Pro, that I use during weekdays for my work at Carrot, and a 2013 13” MacBook Air for this blog and other personal things.